-alta.org: The American Land Title Association is a national association for title insurance companies.
-The Consumer section of their website provides a link to "HomeClosing 101," a guide to settlement and costs, as well as a detailed description of the closing process from the perspective of the title insurer and title searcher.
+homeclosing 101.org: Developed by the American Land Title Association, a national association for title insurance companies.
+This consumer-focused website has a guide to settlement and costs, as well as a detailed description of the closing process from the perspective of the title insurer and title searcher.

-IN THE LONG RUN
+IN THE LONG RUN Energy Efficiency

-Energy Efficiency

 energystar.gov: Use this site for information on clothes washers, refrigerators, dishwashers, room air-conditioners and other appliances with the Energy Star® label.
-There is also a search tool for locating stores that sell EnergyStar in your area of the country.
+There is also a search tool for locating stores that sell EnergyStar in your area.

-homeenergysaver.lbl.gov: The Home Energy SaverTM is an internet-based tool for calculating energy use in homes.
-It is designed to help you identify how best to save energy and find the resources to do so.
+homeenergysaver.Ibl.gov: The Home Energy SaverTM is an internet-based tool for calculating energy use in homes.
+It is designed to help you identify how to save energy and find the resources to do so.
 It is sponsored by the U.S. Department of Energy (DOE) and the Environmental Protection Agency.

-eren.doe.gov: The Office of Energy Efficiency and Renewable Energy within DOE developed a very helpful "Energy Saver Guide" outlining basic steps on how to make your entire home as energy efficient as possible - from top to bottom.
+eren.doe.gov: The Office of Energy Efficiency and Renewable Energy within DOE developed a very helpful "Energy Saver Guide" outlining basic steps on how to make your entire home as energy efficient as possible.